Name: Allison Robicelli

 Unfortunately, this happens occasionally, and we hate it when it does.
 The downside to being a wholesaler is that once those cupcakes leave our kitchen, we have absolutely no control over them, how they’re stored, served, etc. We’ve chosen our retail partners very carefully based on their commitment to quality and have instructed them in the proper ways of cupcake storage, but remember we are all human and even the best of us sometimes make mistakes.

 If you at any point receive a subpar cupcake from one of our retail partners, bring it up to the management of that location immediately.
+There is very little that we can do from our end about the problem, and it needs to be handled by the store you visited.
 If the problem at that location persists, please email us at firstname.lastname@example.org, and we will be happy to look into it further.

 My favorite flavor has been out of the rotation for a while.
 How do I make it come back?